William de Burgh: In Ireland

-William de Burgh was the eldest son of Walter de Burgh and his wife, Alice, of Burgh-next-Aylsham, Norfolk, and had three brothers: Hubert, Earl of Kent; Geoffrey, Bishop of Ely; and Thomas, Castellan of Norwich.
+William de Burgh born of unknown parents of Burgh-next-Aylsham, Norfolk.
+A case has been made for William's father being Walter de Burgh, and his mother was named Alice.
 Ellis has made a case that William's father was Walter de Burgh but notes this is "highly conjectural".
+The family were minor landholders in Norfolk and Suffolk, from whom Hubert inherited at least four manors, of Burgh-next-Aylsham, Norfolk, and had three brothers: Hubert, Earl of Kent; Geoffrey, Bishop of Ely; and Thomas, Castellan of Norwich.

 William was "one of the new wave of Anglo-Normans to come to Ireland with John, lord of Ireland, in 1185" and has been described as "one of the most prominent men involved in the annexation of the kingdom of Limerick in the last quarter of the twelfth century".

 Henry II of England appointed him Governor of Limerick and granted him vast estates in Leinster and Munster.
 William de Burgh's lands were centred along the River Suir from Tibberaghny to Clonmel and around Kilfeakle in Tipperary, and along the River Shannon from Limerick to Lough Derg.
 His castles at Tibberaghny (County Kilkenny), Kilsheelan, Ardpatrick and Kilfeacle were used to protect King John's northern borders of Waterford and Lismore whilst his castles at Carrigogunnell and Castleconnell were used to protect Limerick.
 He was granted Tibberaghny Castle in 1200, and was Seneschal (Royal Governor) of Munster from 1201 to 1203.